herrbischoff/fish-osx/README.md

 No settings.

+### lscleanup

+> Clean up LaunchServices to remove duplicates in the "Open With" menu.

+No settings.

 ### update

 > Get OS X Software Updates, update installed Ruby gems, Homebrew, npm, pip and their installed packages.